Audiologist

 348s

 Bio: I practice as an audiologist, a hearing healthcare professional trained in the field of audiology.
 Audiologists diagnose and treat individuals suffering from hearing loss, balance disorders, tinnitus and auditory processing disorders.
 A graduate of Northwestern University, I earned a Doctor of Audiology (AuD) from the Arizona School of Health Sciences.
-I entered the field 25-years ago.
+I entered the field 26-years ago.
 My father, who was an Ear, Nose & Throat (ENT) surgeon in Southern California, introduced me to the profession.
-My primary focus of interest has been hearing testing, hearing aids and tinnitus solutions
+My primary focus of interest has been hearing testing, hearing aids, tinnitus solutions and aural fullness (ears feel plugged).
+Click on those underlined words to read about those topics/services.

 The office is in-network with most major health insurance plans including some HMO plans, Medi-Cal, Care Advantage and others.

-Look for an audiologist who uses Real Ear Measures to fit hearing aids.
-This procedure is the only way to ensure the hearing aid programming is customized to your unique hearing loss, like a prescription for eyeglasses.
+If you looking for new hearing aids, look for an audiologist who uses Real Ear Measures to fit hearing aids.
+This procedure, which can only be performed “live” in the office with the patient, is the only way to ensure the hearing aid programming is customized to your unique hearing loss and ear shape..
+This .
 A video of how real ear measure are performed can be found in the link RE Measures performed.

 img 1